WUK-SR/banner_magic/README.md

 <a name="Uploading_the_data"></a>
 ## Uploading the data
-Inside the `Data` folder in the root of the application you will find an Excel sheet titled `data_model.xlsx`.
+Inside the `Data` folder in the `Utils` folder of the application you will find an Excel sheet titled `data_model.xlsx`.

 To update this data, open up the Excel and enter the data that you want. **Each row will be its own banner** and each column can represent what ever changing variable you need it to be.
 So here we are using column A for the title of the banner, column B as the colour and Column C as the image path.